 We don't like killing and we don't think killing feral cats is the answer.
 In fact, evidence supports the best way of addressing the feral cat issue is to adopt a TNR program.

 TNR stands for Trap, Neuter and Return.
-TNR is basically what it sounds like.
-Volunteers trap the feral cats, get them spayed or neutered (and vaccinated!), and then return them to where they were found.
-During the surgery, one of the cat's ears gets "tipped" to identify them as spayed or neutered.
+Volunteers work with the community to trap the feral cats, get them spayed or neutered (and vaccinated!), and then return them to their colony where they are cared for by a colony caretaker.
+During the spay/neuter surgery, one of the cat's ears gets "tipped" to identify them as spayed or neutered.
 This is known as eartipping*.

 TNR has been practiced around the world for years and is proven to stop the breeding cycle of cats and therefore improves their lives while preventing reproduction.
 Simply removing the cats and killing them leaves a void.
 They will ultimately be replaced with more feral cats.